 Process inspection is a quality control measure made during the manufacturing of aircraft parts.
 Process inspection poses many challenges due to the number of parts and materials in need of inspection.
 Due to its labor-intensive nature, aircraft process inspection can be costly and time consuming.

-Laser metrology has uses in the aerospace, automotive, and heavy industrial industries, but is widely used for aircraft inspection.
-Laser metrology adds accuracy and reliability that can help streamline process inspections.
+Laser metrology is utilized in the aerospace, automotive, and heavy industrial industries, yet is widely used for aircraft inspection.
+It enhances accuracy and reliability that can help streamline process inspections.

 How does laser metrology work?